Rocket-007/Rocket-007.github.io/index.md

 <br>

-Well love2d is a multiplatform ~~game engine~~ game framework
+Well love2d is a multiplatform game ~~engine~~ framework that uses the <b>Lua programing language</b> for
+its scripting(much like how pygame uses python for scripting and unity uses c# or and c++).

-that is essencially used for making <b>2d games</b>,
+It is essencially used for making <b>2d games</b>,
-but if you are crazy like me and some of the love2d game developers at the folrum you could even
+but if you are crazy like me you could even
-make **3d games** with it thats go wayyyy beyond the bounds of this mode7 temple runner game i made [here](/WhereTo_page).
+make <b>3d games</b> that go wayyyy beyond the bounds of this mode7 temple runner game i made [here](/WhereTo_page),

-Ok back to the explanation...,
+but it will definately take more time, effort and resouces to accomplish that.

-and because love2d is multiplatform, the framework developers also made a **andriod app** of the framework(wowwww), so
+Because love2d is multiplatform, the framework developers also made a <b>andriod app</b> of the framework(wowwww), so
 meaning that you dont really have to use a pc to run the code,
-you can aswell run  it on you **android and ios device** (double woooow).
+you can aswell run  it on you <b>android and ios device</b> (double woooow).
+This was exactly what i was looking for because

-Love2d uses a **Lua programing language** for its scripting(much like how pygame uses python for scripting and unity uses c# or and c++)
+again... i did nt have a pc!.

 And just like that my jorney with _love_ began

-if you want to try it out you can download the app on app store of playstore. i made use of **"droid edit"** for coding so
+if you want to try it out you can download the app on app store of playstore. i made use of <b>"droid edit"</b> for coding so
 you should probably get that too.

-**so here are some of my code, projects and games/apps i have to show off**
+<b>so here are some of my code, projects and games/apps i have to show off</b>

 [2d blobs(fisrt game)](/2dBlobs_page)